nomath4u/radiusnetworks.github.io/_posts/2013-10-21-corebluetooth-doesnt-let-you-see-ibeacons.md

 ---
 author: David G. Young
 layout: post
-title: CoreBluetooth Doesn't Let You See Proximity Beacons
+title: CoreBluetooth Doesn't Let You See Beacons
 ---

 So, is there any way to to monitor or range for any beacon regardless of its ProximityUUID on iOS?
 The short answer is no.